Informatik-HS-KL/BEGGEL-SP-Map-Matcher-WS19/readme.md

                                                      west:  float,
                                                      north: float,
                                                      east:  float))
-Return a array with Links in the Bounding Box.
+Returns a array with Links in the Bounding Box.
-If BBox outside the already loaded tiles, the required tile's will be loaded
+If the Box is span over the already loaded tiles, the required will be loaded

 #### Links with osm way id
     mapService.get_links(38936691)
-Return a array with Links that have the given way id.
+Returns a array with Links that have the given way id.

 #### Link with Link id
-    mapService.get_link(38936691, LinkId(38936691, NodeId(osmId, geoHash)))
+    mapService.get_link(38936691, NodeId(418726074, "u0v978xvcgrt"))
-Return a Link with the given Link id and Way id.
+Returns a Link with the given Link id and Way id.
 ### Functions to get Node(s)
 #### Node by Id
-    mapService.get_node(NodeId(osmId, geoHash))
+    mapService.get_node(NodeId(418726074, "u0v978xvcgrt"))
-Return a Node with the given Node Id.
+Returns a Node with the given Node Id.
 #### Nodes in BBox
     mapService.get_links_in_bounding_box(BoundingBox(south: float,
                                                      west:  float,
                                                      north: float,
                                                      east:  float))
-Return all Nodes as Array in the Bounding box.
+Returns all Nodes as Array in the Bounding box.
-If BBox outside the already loaded tiles, the required tile's will be loaded
+If the Box is span over the already loaded tiles, the required will be loaded

 ### Functions to get Tile(s)
 #### Tile with geohash